-If you take regional trains from Civitavecchia port to Rome you can stop at several stops in Rome depending on what you wish to visit:
+When taking trains from the port of Civitavecchia to Rome you can reach several train station across Rome depending on what you wish to visit:

 You will find a very few taxis at the port.
 However, don't count on any of these to take you to the train station.
 And, if you want one of them to take you from Civitavecchia to Rome, you may find yourself out of luck.
 The huge number of passengers disembarking at once overwhelms the supply.